maxspencer/manifestos/manifestos/2015/labour/2015-labour-manifesto.md

 </span>
 <span class="page" id="page-44">

-### e will help our families and communities to thrive
+## We will help our families and communities to thrive

 </span>
 <span class="page" id="page-45">

-## A

-s a country we value compassion, tolerance and a sense of decency.

-But pressures on family life, growing inequality, anxieties about crime

-and anti-social behaviour, and a widespread loss of trust in our governing institutions, are creating insecurity in many communities.
+**As a country we value compassion, tolerance and a sense of decency.
+But pressures on family life, growing inequality, anxieties about crime and anti-social behaviour, and a widespread loss of trust in our governing institutions, are creating insecurity in many communities.**

 Labour believes a decent society grows out of family life and relationships, out of the work we do, and the local places to which we belong.
 We will help to create a more secure and inclusive society by building and strengthening the institutions that help individuals, families and communities to thrive.